Become an Ambassador

-Community Outreach: Park Ambassadors are also welcome to represent the program at their workplaces and at local non-profits, businesses, and religious-, service-, and community-based organizations.
+Community Outreach: Park Ambassadors are welcome to represent the program at their workplaces and at local non-profits, businesses, and religious-, service-, and community-based organizations.
 Occasionally, opportunities arise for Park Ambassadors to speak with targeted groups, such as high school counselors, advisors, teachers, and high-achieving 8th and 9th-grade students.

 Pack Previews, University Open House, and other Undergraduate Admissions-sponsored recruiting programs: These and similar programs take place both on-campus and across the state.

-Assistance with the Park selection and yield processes: While our Park Selection Committees play a critical role in reviewing applications and conducting candidate interviewers, our staff also needs assistance in coordinating the non-evaluative aspects of our selection and yield processes.
-These include leading informational presentations at Semifinal Interviews, serving on panels during Final Selection Activities, and contacting students who have been selected as Park Scholars to encourage them to accept the award.
+Assistance with the Park selection and final recruitment processes: These opportunities include leading informational presentations at Semifinal Interviews, serving on panels during Final Selection Activities, and contacting students who have been selected as Park Scholars to encourage them to accept the award.